anakin004/Minecraft-Clone/README.md

+## This Project is out of service, I am redoing it in another repo called Voxel-Revamped, more on why in said repo

 Voxel/Minecraft Game with Multiplayer Using SDLnet and OpenGL

 A 3D Minecraft-like game built in **C++** using **OpenGL**.
 Explore procedurally generated terrains, interact with dynamic blocks, and enjoy seamless multiplayer functionality.